 - Take up meditation.
 This is a proven way to slow the brain and close out the world.

-- When conversing with family, friends, colleagues, clients show that you care.
+- When conversing with family, friends, colleagues and clients show that you care.
 Give them your undivided attention.
+See Dialogue and Effective Listening for some listening tips.